Nevena1997/GraalVM/GettingStarted.md

-# Understanding GraalVM - Overview, Building & Contributing
+# Understanding GraalVM and native-image - Overview, Building & Contributing

 **GraalVM** is a virtual machine which can run different languages.
 First idea was to make Java faster, but soon it became much more: one runtime for many languages.
 You can read more about GraalVM [here](https://www.graalvm.org/docs/introduction/).